Billy Talent: Afraid of Heights (2015–2018)

-Crisis of Faith (2019–present)
+Crisis of Faith (2019–2025)

 On November 26, 2019, the band released "Forgiveness I + II", which would later be revealed as the opening track on their upcoming record.
 The song was a stylistic change for the band, showcasing elements of progressive rock, along with the use of synthesizers and a saxophone solo.
 This was also the band's longest released song to date, clocking in at just under seven minutes.
 Later, on January 24, 2020, the band released their first radio single since 2016, called "Reckless Paradise".
 This single was more typical of band's signature post-hardcore sound.
 The single hit #1 in Canada on February 22, 2020.
 On April 3, 2020, the band released another new single called "I Beg to Differ (This Will Get Better)".
 Not originally intended to be a single, the band released it as a hopeful, yet bittersweet response to the delay and cancellation of many scheduled tour dates due to the COVID-19 pandemic.
 The band also posted a list of crisis hotlines for fans in need of moral support, using this song as a motif.
 The song peaked at #1 in Canada on October 3, 2020.

 Almost a year later, after being mostly inactive on social media, the band released the single "End of Me", featuring Weezer vocalist Rivers Cuomo on September 10, 2021, and subsequently announced that their sixth studio album, titled Crisis of Faith, would be released on January 21, 2022.
 In support of the album, the band announced that they will be touring Canada with PUP and Rise Against in February and April 2022.
 On November 13, 2021, "End of Me" reached number one on the Canadian Rock chart, making every promotional single for Crisis of Faith a number-one hit.
 This made for the band's most successful rollout of singles in their career.